Home » Technology » Dead Pixel on TV

 Dead Pixel on TV

-The TV screen image is formed by dots called pixels.
+Dots called pixels form the image on the TV screen.
 These dots are different colors that depend on the transmitted video.
 Thus, they can create any picture on the screen.

 How a Screen Pixel Works

-A pixel consists of three areas so that it can take any color.
+A pixel consists of three areas that can take any color.
 These three areas are called sub-pixels.
-Some companies may add a fourth white sub-pixel for brightening.
+Some companies may add a fourth white sub-pixel to brighten the image.

 It is these sub-pixels that TV electronics control to form the picture.